Do We Need Subsidiarity in Software?: Related Work

 Google, Facebook, Microsoft, and Twitter are the most dominant third-party trackers, especially in Western countries, with Google being the significantly biggest offender~\cite{schelter2016tracking, gill2013advertising, roesner2012detecting, lerner2016internet, karaj2018whotracks, englehardt2016online, krishnamurthy2009privacy, cassel2022omnicrawl}.
 More recently, TikTok has become a major third-party tracker~\cite{munir2023cookiegraph}.
 We will rely on these findings to help determine which platforms are ``known data harvesters,'' which is one piece of our determining the level of control of an application.

-Mainstream browsers experience 70\% more third-party tracking and advertising requests on average compared to privacy-focused browsers and experience fingerprinting on significantly fewer websites~\cite{cassel2022omnicrawl}.
+Mainstream browsers experience 70\% more third-party tracking and advertising requests on average compared to privacy-focused browsers and experience fingerprinting on significantly more websites~\cite{cassel2022omnicrawl}.
 As such, we include one privacy-focused browser, Brave, in our investigation.

-We additionally build on this prior research by investigating the endpoints contacted not only in the contexts of the device/operating system level and the browser, but also during the use of various web applications.
+We extend this prior research first by studying Windows and Ubuntu, which do not appear to be studied in the previous literature.
+Second, a number of the web applications we investigated, especially BlueSky, Discord, and Slack, do not appear in the previous literature.